 Special Educational Needs

-Special Educational Needs and Disabilities (SEND) at Palace Wood School
+Special Educational Needs and Disabilities (SEND) at Palace Wood Primary School

-We pride ourselves on welcoming all children to Palace Wood Primary School and we are aware that some children will require academic or emotional support during their time in education.
+We pride ourselves on welcoming all children to Palace Wood Primary School.
+Many children will require academic or emotional support during their time in education.
 Sometimes pupils need support for a short time in order to make progress, but for others their needs will be ongoing.

-All teachers are teachers of children with Special Educational Needs but are supported by a SENCO (Special educational needs coordinator) who oversees provision in school.
-In our school, Amy Root is the SENCO.
-Mrs Root works Monday-Wednesday and can be contacted via the school office or by emailing firstname.lastname@example.org.
+All teachers are teachers of children with Special Educational Needs but are supported by a SENCO (Special Educational Needs Coordinator) who oversees provision in school.
+In our school, Rebecca Tye is the SENCO.
+Miss Tye works Monday-Thursday and can be contacted via the school office or by emailing firstname.lastname@example.org.

-We also have a SEN Governor who discusses SEN support within school but not specific cases.
-Our SEN Governor is Anita Stewart.
+We also have an SEN Governor who discusses SEN support within the school but not specific cases.

 Special Educational Needs Register

 The SEN Register is a list that is kept in school of children who may require support from various people.
 Children who require further support in school and from outside agencies are identified as SEN Support and children whose needs are very complex may have an EHCP (Education, Health and Care Plan) which used to be known as a Statement of Special Educational Needs.
 Parents/carers are informed by letter if their child is added to or removed from the SEN Register.
 Children do not have to be on the SEN Register to receive support from the SENCO or FLO.

-Mrs Anneke Ball is our Family Liaison Officer and is able to offer guidance and support.
+Mrs Bryer is our Family Liaison Officer and is able to offer guidance and support.
 She has access to a wide variety of information and can often listen and then help to point you in the right direction.
-Mrs Ball also works with children who need nurture support.
-Mrs Ball can be contacted via the school office (select option 2) or by email email@example.com.
+Mrs Bryer also works with children who need nurture support, and can be contacted via the school office (select option 2) or by email: email@example.com.

 There are a wide range of resources available for children with difficulties.
-These include: pencil grips, wedges, cushions, weighted mats, coloured overlays, ICT programmes.
-This list not exhaustive and when specific equipment is recommended children will usually have access to this.
+These include: pencil grips, wedges, cushions, weighted mats, sensory tools, ICT programmes.
+This list is not exhaustive and when specific equipment is recommended children will also have access to this.

 If you require any further information please do not hesitate to contact the school.